CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/04-range.md

 Range types are unique to Postgres.
-Range types allow you to store a _range_ of values of a particular _subtype_ (i.e. some other data type such as `numeric`).
+Range types allow you to store a _range_ of values of a particular _subtype_ (i.e. some other data type, such as `numeric`).
 You could then check whether something falls within or outside of the range, or before or after the range _bounds_.
 It's also helpful for finding overlaps.